TPrasopch0001/SomeRandomBot/README.md

 ### hornyjail [mention] {duration in seconds}

-Send someone to horny jail (must have a horny jail role, modify the constant "roleName" to fit your role)
+Send someone to horny jail (must have a horny jail role, modify the constant "roleName" to fit your role) There also exists a list of blacklisted words you can add if you want to send someone to horny jail for saying something

 ### setfree [mention]